Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Cosmic variance of AGN

 Fig.~\ref{fig:lx_sigma_ratio} shows the ratio of the cosmic variance to Poisson variance.
 In the case of 1 $\mathrm{deg}^2$ and smaller survey areas, the Poisson variance dominates the total variance at all redshifts.
 In the case of $30$ and 80 $\mathrm{deg}^2$, the cosmic variance dominates for lower-luminosity AGN with $\log(L_{\mathrm{X}} / \mathrm{erg \ s^{-1}}) \lesssim 42$, while the Poisson variance increases for higher-luminosity AGN.
+This trend weakens at $z\gtrsim 7$.
+This is because our model predicts the LF with a flatter faint end slope at these redshifts compared to the lower redshifts (see Fig. \ref{fig:lf_various}).
+In other words, the AGN number density does not depend significantly on the luminosity in $L_{\mathrm{X}} \lesssim 10^{42} \mathrm{erg \ s^{-1}} $ at $z\gtrsim 7$.
+In this luminosity range, the Poisson variance is comparable to the cosmic variance, and there is no clear trend with luminosity.

 It is important to remember that our estimates of the cosmic variance can be affected by uncertainties in the galaxy and AGN formation physics.
 Here we investigate the effects of SMBH and AGN formation parameters on the total field-to-field variance.
 We focus on two model parameters, $f_{\mathrm{BH}}$ and $f_{\mathrm{bar}}$.
 These parameters change the amount of mass growth for each SMBH (see Section 2 and \citealt{Shirakata2019}).
 While the degree of the variance at the bright end of the LF is slightly different between the two models, the faint ends have similar variance.
 We will compare the results of the three variants of the model in Section \ref{subsec:future_survey}.